Cleans basic dirt and grime

 Competition: Lots of similar options

 Bona Hardwood Floor Cleaner Spray: Bona’s water-based option is safe on all unwaxed, unoiled laminate and hardwood floors.
 At $8 for a 32-ounce bottle, it's right on par with Black Diamond and it’s just as easy to use with a spray applicator.
 The formula is marketed as residue-free and fast drying, but the bottle also doesn’t note a particular scent.
-The real distinction here is that Bona’s solution is GREENGUARD Gold Certified, meaning it’s safe to use in susceptible environments like schools and healthcare facilities as it has very low VOC emissions.
-If you’re looking for a kid-, dog-, and eco-friendly option, this is a better pick.
+The real distinction here is that Bona’s solution is GREENGUARD Gold Certified, and it has very low VOC emissions.

 Pledge Gentle Wood Floor Cleaner: This lemon-scented cleaner from well-known Pledge is also safe for use on finished, sealed surfaces.
 At $5 for a 32-ounce bottle, it is a few dollars cheaper than the competition, but some reviewers noted it left behind streaks and a filmy residue despite its “streak-free, residue-free” promise.